 Set value for: Choose your target field shortcode

 Comparison Operators, Type Value, Value, Or/AND Operators work as in the previous explanation.

 Conditional Logic for the columns/sections/other widgets is located in the Editor Advanced tab:

 Edit Section > Advance Tab > Conditional Logic > Click Enable

-The feature is useful to build highly interactive form with viewers, promote higher conversion rate.
+The feature is useful to build a highly interactive form with viewers and promote higher conversion rates.